 The corporation must pay the tax due in full no later than the 15th day of the 3rd month after the end of the tax year.
-Some corporations (described below) are required to electronically deposit all depository taxes, including corporation income tax payments.
+The two methods of depositing corporate income taxes are discussed below.

 Electronic Deposit Requirement